With glory days gone, London traders face life in 'real world'

 Several banks said in their third-quarter earnings reports that tens of thousands of jobs would be axed.
 London trading floors will not be spared.

-Earlier this year HSBC said it would slash 50,000 jobs in total, while last year Barclays said it would cut 19,000 jobs over three years.
+Earlier this year HSBC (HSBA.L) said it would slash 50,000 jobs in total, while last year Barclays (BARC.L) said it would cut 19,000 jobs over three years.

 "For banks, peak trading is history," said Peter Hahn, Senior Fellow in banking at Cass Business School and a former bond salesman himself.